Dspiper/Credit_Risk_Analysis/README.md

 <img width="773" alt="Screen Shot 2021-05-30 at 5 52 49 PM" src="https://user-images.githubusercontent.com/77817870/120126061-e4421a00-c16f-11eb-824d-58c8a206b585.png">

 ### Machine Learning with EasyEnsembleClassifier
-- Balanced Accuracy Score: 0.93 (Highest balanced accuracy score of the 2 machine learning models)
+- Balanced Accuracy Score: 0.93 (Highest balanced accuracy score of the machine learning models)
 - Precision Score: 0.99
-- Recall Score: 0.94 (Highest recall score of the 2 machine learning models)
+- Recall Score: 0.94 (Highest recall score of the machine learning models)

 <img width="779" alt="Screen Shot 2021-05-30 at 5 54 18 PM" src="https://user-images.githubusercontent.com/77817870/120126131-18b5d600-c170-11eb-9b7b-4f67f5cf60fb.png">

+## Summary:
+In summary, the machine learning model that performed the best was EasyEnsembleClassifier.
+This model had the highest balanced accuracy and recall score of all models.
+The machine learning with the worst performance is ClusterCentroids.
+This model had the lowest balanced accuracy and recall score of all models.
+The rest of the models did not have stellar performance, an would not be recommended to use.
+The model recommended to use would be the EasyEnsembleClassifier because it has the best balanced accuracy score and the imbalanced classification report shows totals greater than 0.87 or 87%.